4i8/ratev/README.md

 <br>

-#### push new value if ther duplicate value it will be replace with new value
+#### push new value if ther duplicate value it will be replace with new rate

 ```js
 MyfirstRate.push(...<Objects>);